 - Drug coupon/copay cards: We do not honor or coordinate benefits with drug coupon/copay cards.
 You are responsible for your copay or coinsurance as indicated in this brochure. - Who can write your prescription: A licensed physician or dentist, and in states allowing it, licensed or certified physician assistant, nurse practitioner or psychologist must prescribe your medication.
 In addition, your mailing address must be within the United States or include an APO address. - Where you can obtain them: You may fill the prescription at a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy, or through a non-network pharmacy.
 We pay a higher level of benefits when you use a network pharmacy. - How to obtain preauthorization: If you are filling a medication requiring a preauthorization for medical necessity please call 855-240-0536.
-At Mail, CVS Caremark will conduct the preauthorization for medical necessity review. - Your benefit includes the Advanced Control Specialty Formulary (ACSF); please see page 82 for additional information. - Our prescription benefit may include step therapy.
+At Mail, CVS Caremark will conduct the preauthorization for medical necessity review. - Your benefit includes the Advanced Control Specialty Formulary (ACSF); please see CVS Caremark Formulary for additional information. - Our prescription benefit may include step therapy.
 GEHA's preauthorization process may include step therapy which requires you to use a generic/preferred medication(s) before a non-preferred medication is covered.
 If you are filling a non-preferred medication and have already tried the generic/preferred medication(s), the non-preferred medication will be dispensed for the applicable plan copayment.
-When you try to fill a non-preferred medication and you have not tried the generic/preferred medication will be dispensed for the applicable plan copayment.
 When you try to fill a non-preferred medication and you have not tried the generic/preferred medication(s), the pharmacist will contact your physician to notify them of the generic/preferred alternative.
 If the physician approves, a generic/preferred medication will be dispensed for the applicable plan copayment.
 If the physician does not approve, a preauthorization review will be initiated to determine the medical necessity of the non-preferred drug.
 Unless there are documented clinical reasons why you cannot take the generic/preferred drug, you may still obtain the non-preferred drug but you will be responsible for 100% of the cost, which will not apply to your annual out-of-pocket maximum.
 If the preauthorization for the non-preferred medication is approved, you will be responsible for the applicable plan copayment. - Compound Medication: A compound drug is a medication made by combining, mixing or altering ingredients in response to a prescription, to create a customized drug that is not otherwise commercially available.
 Some ingredients often found in compounds including, but not limited to, over-the-counter (OTC) products, experimental or investigational agents, bulk powders, bulk chemicals, and certain bases, are not covered through the prescription benefit.
 Coverage for other ingredients commonly found in compound prescriptions may also require preauthorization before coverage is allowed.